ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/03-thingy.md

         // Decide an a level of ambient light at which the LED should
         // be in a completely off state (e.g. sensorValue == 700)
         const int ambientLightThreshold = 700;
-        // Create a variable to track the current LED brightness private int brightness;
+        // Create a variable to track the current red LED brightness private int brightness;
         // Create a variable to track the current value from the Light Sensor private int actualAmbientLight;
         // Create a variable to track the current ambient noise level private int soundLevel;
+        // Create a variable to track the state of the button private SensorStatus buttonState;
-        // Create a timer to control the rateof sensor and actuator interactions ThreadPoolTimer timer;
+        // Create a timer to control the rateof sensor and actuator interactions private ThreadPoolTimer timer;
-        // Create a deferral object to prevent the app from terminating BackgroundTaskDeferral deferral;
+        // Create a deferral object to prevent the app from terminating private BackgroundTaskDeferral deferral;

         public void Run(IBackgroundTaskInstance taskInstance)
         {